Chokster37/Wolf4SDL/README.txt

  --configdir <dir>      Directory where config file and save games are stored
                         (Windows default: current directory,
                         others: $HOME/.wolf4sdl)

-For Spear of Destiny the following additional options are available:
- --goodtimes            Disable copy protection quiz

 Compiling from source code: